12 September 2024

 Nick Manning - ex-founder of media agency Manning Gottlieb

 But this is not a new problem.
 2015-2019 were the heyday of the agency programmatic trading desk, which is a central hub within an agency that buys inventory and audiences using ad-tech for their customers.
 They began to fall out of favour towards the end of the decade when advertisers became more programmatic savvy and questions were raised around the margins these desks were making.
-This is when the first calls for more transparency were made.
+The first call for more transparency was made.

 Marketers advised to wisen up